-The Dark Peak is situated at the northern half of the Peak District.
-Made mostly of grit stone, the area can be desolate and exposed, with sprawling heather moorland tops, and oak-birch woodlands.
+The Dark Peak is situated in the northern half of the Peak District.
+Made mostly of gritstone, the area can be desolate and exposed, with sprawling heather moorland tops, and oak-birch woodlands.
 For that true ‘get away’ feeling, the Dark Peak is a must.

 The White Peak is situated in the southern half of the Peak District.
 Made of mostly Limestone, the area is filled with river valleys, hills, slopes, and dales and is stunning at any time of the year.